inanimatestructure--/PhoneNumberList/README.md

 ## If you would like to change how many times the batch file loops through the directories change the
     %num% == value
 on line 14 of run.bat

+#### PS: This is not a very efficient program as it uses A LOT of memory to get every phone number associated with a postal code depending on the amount of postal codes you end up using.
+There is no API currently for the canada411 page so this is the best I could do.